knowledge | 22 April 2021 |

-COVID-19: New Measures for Residential Tenancies aim to protect both Tenants and Landlords
+COVID-19: Financial Impact Measures for Residential Tenancies aim to protect both Tenants and Landlords

-A new protection regime for tenants who self-declare themselves to be at risk of losing their tenancy takes effect from 11 January 2021 under Part 3 of the Planning and Development, and Residential Tenancies Act 2020 (the “new Act”).
+A protection regime for tenants who self-declare themselves to be at risk of losing their tenancy is in effect from 11 January 2021 under Part 3 of the Planning and Development, and Residential Tenancies Act 2020 (the “PDRTA 2020”).

 What are the specific protections for at risk tenants under the new Act?